colugo/docs.jargon.sh/pages/language.md

 # The Jargon Language

+Jargon Domains are written in code - and for a couple of good reasons:
+- It's really quick to create and edit Domains
+- It's simple to learn, and there aren't a lot of complicated UI screens and buttons to learning
+- It's easy to work out and show what has changed between versions

+?> Don't be afraid if you have no experience writing code - Jargon is very quick and simple to understand.
+You can get more information by looking at the documentation for the [Jargon Editor](/pages/the_jargon_editor)

 ## A Simple Example

-Here's a simple Domain about Drivers and their Cars:
+Here is a Domain with only two Classes: Driver and Car.

-?> Don't be afraid if you have no experience writing code - Jargon is very quick and simple to understand, plus there are heaps of existing domains you can look at to learn more.
+Drivers have an Id and are assigned a Car, which has a registration number.

-The **Colours** are important, but ignore them for now.
+> The **Colours** you can see below are important, but ignore them for now.
 We'll cover them in [Colours and Class Types](/pages/language?id=colours-and-class-types)

 ```jargon